alavifazel/Articles/7_Existence_and_uniquness_of_differential_equation_solutions/7_Existence_and_uniquness_of_differential_equation_solutions.md

 Is a Lipschitz function but it is not differentiable at $x = 0$.

-The essence of Lipschitz continuous function tells us that that the derivative of that function is bounded by a constant.

 ## Banach fixed-point theorem
 Before stating this theorem, we first should know what a *fixed-point* and *contraction mapping* is.